webermn15/scrollcarousel/README.md

 **account for margins on left & right align by getting value & computing it for the scroll adjustment**
 * ~~Indicator buttons are hardcoded to only work for left align atm~~ **fixed improper child left bounds calculations in the viewportChangeHandler function, implemented align checking for indicators**
-* Borders create minor offset issues, current working fix is a little hacky (add additional width of a couple pixels on some checks)
 * ~~Prev arrow button broken atm~~ **fixed, was broken only for centered alignment due to incorrect arithmatic symbol**
 * Create workaround for the `overflow: scroll` [right padding problem](https://blog.alexandergottlieb.com/overflow-scroll-and-the-right-padding-problem-a-css-only-solution-6d442915b3f4)
 **<-- this fix works; however, for snapAlignment: right, since its using this pseudoelement fix instead of margin there needs to be a way to calculate the offset it creates when aligning the snap**
+* Borders create minor offset issues, current working fix is a little hacky (add additional width of a couple pixels on some checks)
+* Should remove scrollbar from carousel only if JS is enabled, to retain additional functionality in no-js env
+* ~~Change everything from Weber Carousel to Scroll Carousel~~

 #### Features todo
 * Extract API for passing custom button classes
 * Dynamically add theme classes on instantiation
+* Provide optional splitting of background from items (item takes up full width of carousel, bg images fade out/in on item change)
 * Keep it as customizable as possible!
 * Write API documentation
-* Change everything from Weber Carousel to Scroll Carousel
+* Add clickable overlay to any visible but unaligned items that allows you to click an item and center it